CheezusChrust/Starfall-Hammer-Library/README.md

 # Starfall Hammer Library
+## How to install:
+1. Install StarfallEx from https://github.com/thegrb93/StarfallEx (not sure why you'd be using this without it though)
+2. Download this repo and put hammer.lua into garrysmod/lua/starfall/libs_sv

 ## How to set up:
 1. Open Hammer and compile your map that you wish to edit in-game
 2. Open your map in Garry's Mod